VPS07/img-beautify/README.md

 ## Features

-- Add text to your images with a variety of fonts, colors, and sizes.
 - Change the background color of your image.
-- Add a shadow to your text.
+- Add a shadow to your image.
-- Adjust the roundness of your image corners.
+- Adjust the border radius of image.
 - Add padding to your image.
+- Option to download image in PNG and JPEG format.
+- Download image without losing quality.

 ## Demo